webhintio/hint/docs/contributor-guide/how-to/test-rules.md

 # Test a rule

+When testing a rule you might need to do different things like forcing a fail request, return a binary, etc. This page documents what you need to do to start testing a rule and how to configure the test server to do what you need.

+## Getting started

 If you have used the built-in tools to create a new rule (internal or external), everything should already set up to use `rule-runner.ts` and the `testRule` method.